Can you make money busking? Do those people on street corners and in tube stations make a living from it?

 However, you may get nothing for one hour, and then earn over £20+ the next hour.

-Remember, that although you are earning cash, you are still liable for tax on earnings and you should inform the Inland Revenue of the amount you make.
+Remember, that although you are earning cash, you are still liable for tax on earnings and you should inform HMRC of the amount you make.

 So, use our handy hints to revitalise your talent and start to make money busking!